Kochen-Specker Theorem, Physical Invariance and Quantum Individuality: Abstract

 \section{Abstract}

-In this paper we derive a theorem which proves that the physical interpretation implied by the first postulate of quantum mechanics (QM) is inconsistent with the orthodox formalism.
-In order to expose this inconsistency we will analyze how the concept of `physical system' is built within classical theories through the notion of {\it invariance} and explain in what sense a vector in Hilbert space is not capable of fulfilling these same mathematical conditions.
-Through an analysis of the mathematical formalism we derive a No Dynamical Invariance (NDI) theorem which proves that, contrary to what is claimed in the first postulate, a vector in Hilbert space cannot be interpreted coherently as the state of a physical (quantum) system.
-We conclude the paper by analyzing the consequences of the NDI theorem with respect to several ongoing debates in QM.
+In this paper we attempt to discuss what has Kochen-Specker (KS) theorem to say about physical invariance and quantum individuality.
+In particular, we will discuss the impossibility of making reference to objective physical properties within the orthodox formalism of quantum mechanics.
+Through an analysis of the meaning of physical invariance and quantum contextuality we will derive a Corollary to KS theorem that proves that a vector in Hilbert space cannot be interpreted coherently as an object possessing (objective) physical properties.
+As a consequence, the notion of quantum object can be only defined in terms of nomological properties.
+We conclude the paper by analyzing the consequences of this Corollary to KS theorem for the ongoing debate about quantum individuality.

 \begin{small}